kipash-prog/YenetaBookStore/README.md

-# Library Management System API
+# የኔታ Book Store API

-This is a Django-based API for managing a library system.
+This is a Django-based API for managing የኔታ book store system.
 It includes features for managing books, users, and transactions, as well as tracking overdue books and sending email notifications.

 ## Features